brianjalaian/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Safe, Robust, Resilient and Assured Artificial Intelligence
+- Uncertainty quantification for machine learning
 - Bayesian Inference
 - Bayesian Deep Learning
-- Uncertainty-aware AI
+- Optimization
-- Mathematical Optimization
+- Complex Network Optimization
-- Safe Artificial Intelligence
-- Robust, Resilient and Assured Artificial Intelligence

 # Education to show in About widget
 education: